 The End of Asclepius

 But, he was still a mortal man.
-How far can a mortal man go into the realm of the immortals before it becomes a god?
+How far can a mortal man go into the realm of the immortals before he becomes a god?
 Or, do the gods even accept such a thing?

 Walking a Thin Line

-Indeed, Asclepius had a reputation of performing many miraculous cures.
+Indeed, Asclepius had a reputation for performing many miraculous cures.
 Not even that, even some other gods believed that Asclepius was able to make his patients immortal.
 Normally, this would be considered a good thing.

 However, from the beginning of Greek mythology, there have been fights and wars amongst the Greek gods, one of the most famous being the Titanomachy.
-It was just a matter of time that another fight broke out over the immortality of Asclepius.
+It was just a matter of time before another fight broke out over the immortality of Asclepius.